insure logo

 How your car’s trim affects insurance rates in Arkansas

-For example, in Arkansas, full coverage car insurance for a 2023 Honda Accord LX costs $4,016 a year, while the higher-end Accord EX-L trim costs $3,423 annually – a difference of $593 per year.
+For instance, full coverage car insurance for a 2023 Honda Accord LX in Arkansas costs $4,016 per year.
+On the other hand, the Honda Accord EX-L trim costs $3,423 annually to insure – a difference of $593.

 What drivers pay for car insurance in Arkansas